forgery810/fl-studio-all-devices/README.md

 If you have issues, in FL Studio, go to View and click Script Output.
 Copy the error info you see there.
 Either create a github issue or, presuming you found out about this script via YouTube, post a the issue there with the copied data.

+If a process error appears, it is likely due to an error with the dictionary in the layout_config.py file.